Hanasaari power plant

 Frequently asked questions

-The power plant ceased operations in spring 2023.
-Some auxiliary buildings and process equipment from inside the plant are being demolished.
+The power plant ceased operation in spring 2023.
+Some secondary buildings and process equipment inside the plant have been demolished.
 The plant itself will not be dismantled.
 The power plant building, the staff building beside it, as well as key parts of the plant's process equipment will be preserved.
-Helen, the city and the City Museum have determined what to preserve together, based on the building history survey of the power plant.

-The Hanasaari power plant is one of the primary works of architect Timo Penttilä.
+The Hanasaari power plant, completed in 1974, is one of architect Timo Penttilä's major works.
 It is valued as architecturally and cultural-historically significant.
 The Helsinki City Museum has proposed that the staff building and some parts of the power plant for protection.

-The future use of the power plant has not been resolved.
+The future use of the power plant has not been decided as of yet.
 The city will commission additional financial and technical studies aimed at verifying whether the power plant building can be preserved as part of the further development of the area.
-If it proves possible to reuse the power plant, a competition will be held on its future use.
+A competition on the future use of the plant will be held.